Search

 Governance Advisory Committee

-• Annual review and provision of recommendations for changes to Bylaw to be presented to the Board and the Annual Meeting of Members of the ACFP for approval
+• Reviewing of governing documents, including ACFP Bylaws, and provision of recommendations for changes to be presented to the Board and the Annual Meeting of Members (AMM) of the ACFP for approval

 Committee Members